The work starts before the first sketch.

 Scott Hofford sketching in notebook against vibrant geometric mural background

 Most brands today are chasing the same aesthetic: clean, minimal, safe.
 Identical sans-serif logos.
 Stock illustrations.
 AI-generated patterns.
+Template-based solutions that every competitor can access.
 It all blends together.

-When Dutch Bros needed a headquarters installation, they didn't want generic corporate art.
-When Campbell Ewald needed racetrack illustrations for Chevrolet, stock images wouldn't work.
-When base5280 wanted Colorado merchandise that stood out, the 47th version of the state flag wasn't the answer.
+Dutch Bros needed a headquarters installation that told their story — not generic corporate art.
+Campbell Ewald needed racetrack illustrations for Chevrolet that stock images couldn't touch. base5280 needed Colorado merchandise with a point of view, not the 47th version of the state flag.

 The hand-crafted aesthetic isn't a style choice—it's a strategic one.
-It signals that someone invested time and thought into this, not just applied a template.
-And yes, that means you'll see the human touch in the work.
+It signals someone invested time and thought into this, not just applied a template.
+And yes, you'll see the human touch in the work.
 That's the point.

 A young man wearing a black graphic T-shirt featuring various tattoo-style illustrations, standing on a city street with graffiti art visible in the background.